-The Marin County's Community Development Agency makes grant funds available only to eligible nonprofit agencies and local governments.
-We do not fund individuals or families.
+The Marin County Community Development Agency makes grant funds available only to eligible nonprofit agencies and local governments; private individuals and families are not eligible for direct funding.

-Marin County will receive about $1.3 million in CDBG funds this year.
-After subtracting administrative expenses, the funds are divided so that 40% goes to housing on a countywide basis and the remaining 60% goes to six local planning areas for housing, capital, and public service projects.
+Marin County anticipates that it will receive roughly $1.3 million in CDBG funds and $600,000 in HOME funds.
+After subtracting administrative expenses, the funds are divided so that 40% goes to housing on a countywide basis and the remaining 60% goes to three local planning areas for housing, capital, and public service projects.
 At least 30% of each planning area's funds must be used for housing.

 Staff holds a workshop during which we explain the CDBG regulations, talk to potential applicants, and learn what the public sees as priorities.

-Applications for 2017-18 are due at the Marin County Community Development Agency at
+FY 2018-19 applications are due to the Marin County Community Development Agency at

 3501 Civic Center Drive, Room 308